 How to Differentiate Between DTG and DTF Printing Methods

-This guide breaks down DTF printing vs DTG printing in a practical way—so you can choose the right method for your activewear line, private label basics, or on-demand customization.
+This guide breaks down DTF printing vs DTG printing in a practical way—so you can choose the right method for your apparel program, whether you’re building a private label line, launching seasonal drops, or offering on-demand customization.

 1) What Are DTG and DTF Printing?